Help youth who do not have access to supplemental academic support.

 How is the organization collecting feedback?

-Feedback will be collected through surveys, goal setting and achievement measurement tools (SMART goals), interview with family and/or school teachers, exit interviews.
+Feedback will be collected through surveys, goal setting and achievement measurement tools (SMART goals), interview with family and/or school teachers, and exit interviews.

 -